 Keene Central School Superintendent Cynthia Ford-Johnston and school board president James Marlatt.

-Members of the Keene Central School Board accepted Johnston’s retirement letter at its March 20 meeting.
+There was a lot of reluctance, but the members of the Keene Central School Board accepted the retirement letter of Superintendent Cynthia Ford-Johnston at its March 20 meeting.

 “Do we really have to,” joked vice president Teresa Cheetham-Palen.
 “We will miss you.”

 The board also started to put in place their plan to replace Johnston, which featured two options: the hiring of a part-time superintendent and full-time K-12 Principal similar to what Westport Central School currently has in place, or the hiring of a full-time superintendent/principal.